nanocurrency/nano-docs/docs/protocol-design/blocks.md

 Since all accounts on the Nano network are asynchronous, an asynchronous form of chain upgrades is needed.
 Unlike Bitcoin, Nano is not able to say “upgrade at block X”, so Epoch blocks were developed as a solution to this problem.

 Epoch blocks are a special block type that can only be generated using a pre-determined private key.
 These will be accepted by nodes and be attached as the frontier blocks on each account-chain on the network.
 This feature was built to allow very limited controls using these blocks: they cannot change account balances or representatives, only upgrade the account versions to allow new block structures.
+Furthermore, if the majority of the network does not upgrade to a new node version that enables a particular epoch block, then the epoch block will have minimal or no effect.

 ![Visualization of Epoch block distribution](../images/epoch-blocks.png)